NLeSC/guide/languages/python.md

 But virtualenv is most handy if you want to **install Python modules when you are not root**.
 It involves only two commands!

 ### IPython
-[IPython](http://ipython.org) is a great alternative to default python shell.

 ### Plotting